JanWilczek/wolf-sound-blog/_posts/synthesis/2021-09-24-wavetable-synthesis-juce.md

 {% katexmm %}

 In previous articles, I explained [how wavetable synthesis algorithm works]({% post_url synthesis/2021-08-13-wavetable-synthesis-theory %}) and showed [an implementation of it in Python]({% post_url synthesis/2021-08-27-wavetable-synthesis-python %}).
-Now is the time to write a wavetable synth in C++!
+Now is the time to write a real-time wavetable synth in C++!

 *Note: The article presents only code written by me.
 For the full, operational project, [see the related repository on GitHub](https://github.com/JanWilczek/wavetable-synth).*